 Would you use any of these products?
 Let us know what you think.

-has been an editor in the real estate and housing field for two decades—most recently as content manager for HouseLogic.
+has been an editor in the housing field for two decades — most recently as content manager for HouseLogic.
 She’s given her 100-year-old frame home the attention it deserves: new kitchen, siding, HVAC, and windows and doors.
 She’s betting the roof is next.
+Follow Christina on Google+.